datarootsio/ml-skeleton-py/HOWTO.md

-help                           show help on available commands init-train                     generate dataset & train the model prediction                     predict new values, you can pass arguments as follows: make ARGS="--foo 10 --bar 20" prediction test                           run extensive tests tox                            run tox tests train                          train the model, you can pass arguments as follows: make ARGS="--foo 10 --bar 20" train
+help                           show help on available commands init-train                     generate dataset & train the model prediction                     predict new values, you can pass arguments as follows: make ARGS="--foo 10 --bar 20" prediction spark-zip                      build the dependency zip file to submit with a spark job test                           run extensive tests tox                            run tox tests train                          train the model, you can pass arguments as follows: make ARGS="--foo 10 --bar 20" train